 What’s the average cost of raising a baby in the UK?

-A recent study by Loughborough University’s Centre for Research in Social Policy found that raising a child to the age of 18 will cost couples £150,753.
+In a 2018 study by Loughborough University’s Centre for Research in Social Policy found that raising a child to the age of 18 will cost couples £150,753.

 Education and childcare costs are typically the biggest expense for parents.
-The Family and Childcare Trust estimate that the average nursery for a two-year old cost £122 per week.
+In 2018, The Family and Childcare Trust estimated that the average nursery for a two-year old cost £122 per week.
 To help out with this substantial cost, the Government provide support for both childcare and education, along with many other benefits to ease the expense of raising a child.
 For more information, check out the next segment on benefits you can claim from having a baby.

 Other significant costs are food, clothing and furniture and next down the line is leisure and recreation, which would include funding hobbies, after school clubs, toys and activities.
 There are various checklists online which can help you break down the full costs of raising a child.

 Another cost which isn’t directly associated with having a child is life insurance.
 While life insurance may not even be a consideration when starting a family, if you are the main earner of the household and your family depend on your income then it’s important to have a safety net should something happen.